The Best Money Market Accounts

 Great Low-Balance APY- Synchrony

 Synchrony Financial is a relative newcomer to the online bank scene, founded just 15 years ago.
 Overall, its money market rates aren’t as high as those of the other banks in this review, except when it comes to balances beneath $5,000.
-Since Synchrony has no minimum balance requirement for money market accounts, you can open one with, say, $10, and immediately start accruing an impressive 1.20% APY (as of July 2019).
-That’s better than Ally or Capital One, the other no-minimum-deposit picks on our list.
-Also, Synchrony provides money market account holders with check-writing privileges (Capital One doesn’t).
+Since Synchrony has no minimum balance requirement for money market accounts, you can open one with, say, $10, and immediately start accruing an impressive 1.20% APY (as of October 2019).
+That’s better than Ally, the other no-minimum-deposit pick on our list.
+Also, Synchrony provides money market account holders with check-writing privileges.
 Still, if you plan on storing more than $5,000 in your money market account over the next few years, Synchrony’s rates can’t compete with those of our top picks.

 Best ATM Refunds - State Farm